 - Cost of living in Chubbuck is 10.8% cheaper than the national average.

-» Chubbuck Homes for Sale: Find the cheapest city to live in Idaho.
+» Chubbuck Homes for Sale: Browse homes in one of the most affordable places to live in Idaho.

 #9 Ammon